 For over a century, Syracuse University has been at the forefront of communications education.

-The history of the Newhouse School stretches back 100 years to the Department of Journalism, which was was established in 1919 as part of the new College of Business Administration (now the Whitman School of Management).
+The history of the Newhouse School stretches back more than 100 years to the Department of Journalism, which was was established in 1919 as part of the new College of Business Administration (now the Whitman School of Management) at Syracuse University.
 In 1934, the School of Journalism was founded under Dean Lyle Spencer, with a curriculum dedicated mainly to print media.

 That year—the year the FCC wrote the Communications Act that would shape the emerging field of broadcasting for decades to come—Syracuse became the first university in the nation to offer a college credit radio course.
-In 1947, the University launched WAER, one of the nation’s first college radio stations.
+In 1947, the University launched WAER, one of the nation’s first college radio stations, which is now a part of the Newhouse School.
 And when television emerged in the years following World War II, SU was the first to offer instruction in this fledgling field.

 In 1964, supported by a gift from Samuel I. Newhouse, the Newhouse Communications Complex was officially inaugurated in Newhouse 1, the award-winning I.M.
 Pei building, which housed the School of Journalism.
 (A year later, the building would be cited as one of the top four honor award winners of the American Institute of Architects.)